puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   catalogs, or one of the two logs.
 The option 'status' displays a one line status of compliance.
   The option 'none' turns off output to stdout.

-* --migrate
+* --migrate <MIGRATION>
   Turns on migration validation for the preview compilation.
 Validation result is produced to the preview log file or optionally to stdout with '--view preview_log'.
   When --migrate is on, values where one value is a string and the other numeric are considered equal if they represent the same number.
 This can be turned off with --diff_string_numeric, but turning this off may result in many conflicts being reported that need no action.
+The <MIGRATION> value is required.
+Currently only '3.8/4.0' which requires a Puppet version between >= 3.8.0 and < 4.0.0.
+The preview module may be used with versions later than 4.0.0, but can then not accept the '3.8/4.0' migration.

 * --diff_string_numeric
   Makes a difference in type between a string and a numeric value (that are equal numerically) be a conflicting diff.
-Can only be combined with --migrate.
+Can only be combined with '--migrate 3.8/4.0'.

 * --assert equal | compliant
   Modifies the exit code to be 4 if catalogs are not equal and 5 if the preview